 2. There Will Be Injuries

 The helmets, shoulder pads, mouthpieces, and other protective equipment used in youth football today are absolutely fantastic.
 But injuries do occur!
 Some estimate that about 10 percent of the players who play youth football will get injured.
-The vast majority of injuries are minor—such as bruises, bumps, muscle strains, etc. But, while rare, occasionally the injuries are more severe.
+The vast majority of injuries are minor—bruises, bumps, muscle strains, etc. But, while rare, occasionally the injuries are more severe.